-Throughout our history, from pioneering work on radio engineering in the 1940s to GCHQ recognition of our cyber security expertise in 2015, Electronics and Computer Science (ECS) achievements have been recognised as changing the world, defining and developing substantial new areas of research and inspiring generations of students.
+Throughout our history, from pioneering work on radio engineering in the 1940s to UK Government recognition of our cyber security expertise 70 years later, Electronics and Computer Science (ECS) achievements have been recognised as changing the world, defining and developing substantial new areas of research and inspiring generations of students.

 ECS research and the contribution of our researchers and alumni working in industry have played a major role in the development of global high-tech industry.

 First in the UK (and top ten position since 2010) for Electrical and Electronic Engineering - Guardian University Guide 2022